 Net Assets With Donor Restrictions - Net assets subject to donor- (or certain grantor-) imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
 NDCS reports contributions restricted by donors as increases in net assets with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
 A donation is released from restriction when it is spent for its specific purpose, or when a donor restriction expires, that is, when a stipulated time restriction ends, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
 Donor-imposed restrictions are released when a restriction expires, that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both.

-As of December 31, 2023 and 2022, NDCS net assets with donor-imposed restrictions were \$0 and \$47,799, respectively.
+As of December 31, 2024 and 2023, NDCS had no net assets with donor-imposed restrictions.